Chase Slate® Credit Card

 When it comes to comparing redemption options, the AARP card is a clear winner.
 While the Amazon Rewards Visa allows redemptions only on Amazon and the Disney Rewards card only at Disney, the AARP card offers a better redemption choice as it gives you real cash back.
 It also gives you a 10 percent discount when redeeming rewards for travel.
 You earn 1 percent cash back for every dollar spent on all purchases and 3 percent back for gas and at restaurants.

 With a current offer of a $200 sign-up bonus for spending $500 in the first three months of card approval and no annual fee, the card is a better choice for those who want solid earning potential, flexible redemption options and discounted travel.

 Compare the Chase Slate Visa to Other Cards

-If you have existing credit card debt and you’re looking to transfer your high-interest balances, the Chase Slate Visa, the Barclay Ring MasterCard and the BankAmericard Cash Rewards card all facilitate getting the job done with introductory zero-fee balance transfers.
+If you have existing credit card debt and you’re looking to transfer your high-interest balances, the Chase Slate Visa and the BankAmericard Cash Rewards card all facilitate getting the job done with introductory zero-fee balance transfers.
 All of these cards offer a 0% APR for a limited period of time, which is convenient for paying down balances.